xzuyn/ROCm-Guides/README.md

 ## Step 3:
 Reboot into the grub menu.

-For me I had to press my Esc key *once* while Ubuntu boots.
+For me I had to press `Esc` *once* while Ubuntu boots.

 For you it may be different.
-You may not need to press anything at all.
+You may not need to press anything at all, or you may need to *hold* `Shift` while Ubuntu boots.

 You are trying to get to a screen which has an `Advanced options for Ubuntu` selectable.